ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 This config value is ignored if there is no X-Chain indexed data in the DB and `index-transactions` is set to `false`.

-## Subnet Configs
+## Subnet Chain Configs

-As mentioned above, if a subnet's chain id is `2ebCneblahblahblah`, the config for this chain should be at `{chain-config-dir}/2ebCneblahblahblah/config.json`
+As mentioned above, if a subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config for this chain should be at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`